gdedi001/WeatherApp/README.md

 # WeatherApp

-Project to showcase use of the RESTful Yahoo Weather API.
+Project to showcase use of the OpenWeatherMap API in conjunction with the HTML5 Geolocation API.